APPLICATION DETAILS COMING SOON!

 WOOD

-Three-dimensional work created by the artist that is hand-tooled, machine-worked, built-up, turned or carved in wood.
+Two-dimensional or three-dimensional work created by the artist that is hand-tooled, machine-worked, built-up, turned or carved in wood.

 RULES & REGULATIONS